 - Stupor, sleepiness, fatigue

-Getting through the first few days of alcohol withdrawal is crucial because that is when symptoms and cravings are at their peaks.
+Getting through the first few days of alcohol withdrawal is crucial because that is when symptoms and cravings are at their peak.
 However, symptoms may remain ongoing for a week or more.
 While they are less severe than initial symptoms, they can still be life-threatening.

 Acute ongoing alcohol symptoms include: